calculang/nested-life-projections-example/README.md

 <details><summary>Input inference</summary>

-**Input inference**: Although the `q_x` formula is explicitly overridden to use new inputs and the logic in `term.cul.js` has no notion about them, the calculang **compiler** infers that `num_deaths` all the way to `fut_claims` in `term.cul.js` should use the new inputs.
-This explains why there is a lot of empty/minimalistic brackets in calculang functions and calls, and this promotes very general definition of modelling logic, that can be applied for many different purposes.
+Although the `q_x` formula is explicitly overridden to use new inputs and the logic in `term.cul.js` has no notion about them, the calculang **compiler** infers that `num_deaths` all the way to `fut_claims` in `term.cul.js` should use the new inputs.
+Input inference explains why there is a lot of empty/minimalistic brackets in calculang functions and calls (which I might remove in future), and this promotes very general definition of modelling logic, so that can be applied for many different purposes.

+Input inference helps formulas to be concise, but adaptability is the real goal.

 </details>